Subscribe to Newsletter

 Use digital marketing tactics such as email campaigning and social media marketing to connect with your customers frequently.
-There are plenty of software that can help you keep in touch with them regularly.
-Your interactions with them makes them less likely to stop using your services.
+There is plenty of software that can help you keep in touch with them regularly.
+Your interactions with them make them less likely to stop using your services.

-Customers stick to product with a strong brand image.
-This is how brands, Nike for example, strongly connect and build a larger than life following.
-You too can start with a strong hardcore mission that you and your team believes in and that will drive your customer to remain with you.
+Customers stick to products with a strong brand image.
+This is how brands, Nike for example, strongly connect and build a larger-than-life following.
+You too can start with a strong hardcore mission that you and your team believe in and that will drive your customer to remain with you.
 Bottom line: